ryan-gorzek/trachtenberg-lab/README.md

 # Trachtenberg Lab

-Code from my PhD in Josh Trachtenberg’s lab (UCLA) spanning systems, anatomy, and transcriptomics of visual cortex across development and evolution.
+Code from my PhD in Josh Trachtenberg’s lab at UCLA spanning systems, anatomy, and transcriptomics of visual cortex across development and evolution.
 This repo contains analysis notebooks, figure-generation scripts, and lightweight utilities used to process raw data through to publication-quality figures.

 ![plot](https://github.com/ryan-gorzek/trachtenberg-lab/blob/main/plots/TLab_Summary.png)